 balances[msg.sender] = NUMBER_OF_TOKENS_HERE;

-To confirm, the top of your MetaMask window should look like this:
+To be sure, the top of your MetaMask window should look like:

-Go to advanced settings option and enable show test networks
+Go to the advanced settings option and enable the Show test networks

 Keep note of the current Solidity version in the compiler.
 We’ll need that later to verify the contract source.

 Now go to the DEPLOY undefined RUN TRANSACTIONS tab and select the environment.
-The first two options are remix test network-based, the third one is wallet test network and the last one is used to deploy on the main network.
-After that, hit the deploy button to deploy the contract on the remix test network.
+The first two options are remix test network-based, the third one is the wallet test network, and the last one is used to deploy on the main network.
+After that, hit the deploy button to deploy the contract on the Remix test network.

-After successfully deploying a contract on remix test net get the option below in deploy contract where it can show all the details of the token.
+After successfully deploying a contract on the remix test net, get the option below in the deploy contract, where it can show all the details of the token.

 Above image is for successful deployment.

 To transfer the token, you need to select the receiver address.
 Go to the account, choose another one to copy the address where you want to send the token.
-Reselect the original account, from where you want to send the token.
-Now go to the transfer option, paste the receiver account that you copied previously along with the amount of token by separation of the comma, and click on the transfer option.
+Reselect the original account from which you want to send the token.
+Now go to the transfer option, paste the receiver account that you copied previously along with the amount of token by separating the comma, and click on the transfer option.
 The receiver will receive the number of tokens that the sender transferred.

-After the receiver receives the token, it can use it to transfer to another account and receive it to the sender account.
+After the receiver receives the token, it can use it to transfer it to another account and send it to the sender account.

 Remember, this is the Ropsten test net, so it’s not real Ether.
 You can double-check to make sure you’re on the test network in MetaMask before you hit submit.